marty-suzuki/SABlurImageView/README.md

 	imageView.startBlurAnimation(duration: 2.0)
 ```

 First time of blur animation is normal to blur.
-Second time is blur to normal.
+Second time is blur to normal. (automatically set configration of reverse animation)

 If you want to use 0.0 to 1.0 parameter